uberapplication/foodtrucks/README.md

  - `x`, `y`: The resulting list of food trucks will be ordered according to the distance to `(x,y)`, where `x` is the longitude and `y` is the latitude.
  - `limit`: Only the specified number of food trucks will be returned.
+ - `status`: Only return food trucks with the given status.

 The resource returns a JSON-array of objects, formatted like this: